PENA98/PENA98/README.md

 ## ¡Hi!, I am Maynor Peña 👋

-**Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/PENA98) represent my journey :running_man: - This is Maynor David Peña, I have over 1 years’ experience as a React Developer.
+**Happy to see you here!** :star_struck: <br> My [**GitHub** profile](https://github.com/PENA98) represents part of my journey :running_man: - This is Maynor David Peña, I have over 1 years’ experience as a React Developer.
 I am a computer scientist by profession and entrepreneur by passion.
 I have worked in Android native, React, Vue, AI,  Data Science and Web development(Reactjs, Python, Nodejs) for database i use Firebase, SqlServer, Mysql, mongodb.

 ### ¡Codewars rank!
 <code><img height="60" src="https://www.codewars.com/users/PENA98/badges/large"></code>